Church of God (Anderson, Indiana): Beliefs

+Marriage

+In June 2004 and 2014, the Church adopted two resolutions opposing same-sex marriage.

+In May 2023, six ministers from the Park Place Church of God in Anderson wrote a statement setting forth biblical arguments in favor of same-sex unions in Christian churches.
+The statement was signed by 50 active and retired ministers.
+In March 2025, the Church withdrew the accreditation of 14 signatory ministers.

 Organization

 Church polity is autonomous and congregational, with various state and regional assemblies offering some basic support for pastors and congregations.
 In North America, cooperative work is coordinated through Church of God Ministries with offices in Anderson, Indiana.
 Currently, the interim general director is Monté Dillard.

 There are 2,214 congregations in the United States and Canada which are affiliated with the Church of God with an average attendance of 251,429.
 Worldwide, adherents number more than 1,170,143 in 7,446 congregations spread over nearly ninety countries.
 In Jamaica, Church of God is the largest denomination with 24% of the population and 111 congregations.
 Personal conversion and Christian conduct, coupled with attendance, are sufficient for participation in a local Church of God congregation.

-In the United Kingdom, there are 2 congregations: Church of God, Egan Road (Birkenhead, Merseyside) under the leadership of Pastor Zach Langford and Community Church of God (Tottenham, London) under the leadership of Pastor Mickell Mascall.
+In the United Kingdom, there are two congregations: Church of God, Egan Road (Birkenhead, Merseyside) under the leadership of Pastor Zach Langford and Community Church of God (Tottenham, London) under the leadership of Pastor Mickell Mascall.

+In Asia, especially in India, The Church of God has two divisions: The Church of God in South India as well as The Church of God in North East having 1721 churches and near about 67,931 believers including its new congregation started at Thodupuzha, Kerala in India practices the same doctrine and its name is Emmanuel Church of God, which was started under Dr. Anu S. Matthew.

-In East Africa Bunyore is home to the national headquarters of the Church of God in Kenya, Bunyore Girls’ High School and Kima School of Theology all of which are located at Kima.
+In East Africa Bunyore is home to the national headquarters of the Church of God in Kenya, Bunyore Girls' High School and Kima School of Theology all of which are located at Kima.
 A significant town in Bunyore is Luanda, Kenya located on the Kisumu-Busia Highway.
 Maseno University, in the neighboring Maseno town is less than 6 miles from Kima which was under Archbishop Rev Dr. Byrum A. Makokha until his death on 25/08/2020.